ARRL

 • Certificates of Participation and Contact Logs

-JOTA Certificate of Participation and Contact Log (Color)
+For PDF versions of a JOTA Certificate of Participation or Contact Log you may visit http://www.scouting.org/jota/certificate.aspx

-• Information Hand-outs
+• Information Handouts

 Printed flyers describing Amateur Radio that can be used as hand-outs at Scouting events or other public events are available from ARRL.
 You may order these materials online from ARRL's Forms & Media Warehouse.